eth-protocol-fellows/cohort-five/projects/ssf-consensus-research.md

 - Brainstorming novel mechanisms
 - Discussions and peer review for insights

-The first stage woul dinvolve reading academic papers and resources along with discussions with the mentors to gain a comprehensive understanding of the landscape.
+The first stage would involve reading academic papers and resources along with discussions with the mentors to gain a comprehensive understanding of the landscape.
 The following concepts would require high attention:
 - LMD-GHOST and Gasper
 - Dynamic Availability
 - Other families of protocols